yugabyte/yugabyte-db/docs/content/preview/migrate/install-yb-voyager.md

 The export directory has the following sub-directories and files:

-- `reports` directory contains the generated *Schema Analysis Report*
+- `reports` directory contains the generated *Schema Analysis Report*.
 - `schema` directory contains the source database schema translated to PostgreSQL.
 The schema is partitioned into smaller files by the schema object type such as tables, views, and so on.
 - `data` directory contains TSV (Tab Separated Values) files that are passed to the COPY command on the target database.
 - `metainfo` and `temp` directories are used by yb-voyager for internal bookkeeping.